iago1460/radioco-web/README.md

 ## Getting Started

-Installation should be pretty straightforward
+Installation should be pretty straightforward:

 ### Prerequisites and Installation

 Have docker installed, change your .env variables, then run:

 ```
-./run start
+./run start_dev
 ```

 To get help just run without arguments: